Class Descriptions and Instructor Information

 You can take one or more.
 Mental Health First Aid is certificate-level training, but you don't have to be interested in a certificate to take it.

-Any business, group, or organization can schedule one of these trainings.
+Any business, group, or organization can schedule one of these trainings or create your own training.

 For more information or help registering, call 303-578-8033